Henrietta Barnett: Marriage and activism

 In 1889 the activist couple acquired a weekend home at Spaniard's End in the Hampstead area of north-west London.
 The Barnetts became inspired by Ebenezer Howard and the model housing development movement (then exemplified by Letchworth garden city).
 Building on the principles of Toynbee Hall, Henrietta had a vision of a garden community where all classes could live together in a light and airy environment, with beautifully designed housing and gardens, as well as protecting part of nearby Hampstead Heath from development by Eton College.
 She began by establishing a committee to protect part of nearby Hampstead Heath from development by Eton College, raising £43,000 and purchasing 80 hectares of the Heath for the public.
 In 1904, they established trusts which bought 243 acres of land along the newly opened Northern line extension to Golders Green.
 This became the Hampstead Garden Suburb, a model garden city developed through their efforts and those of architects Raymond Unwin and Sir Edwin Lutyens and which ultimately grew to encompass over 800 acres.
 In 1909, an adult education institute opened in the middle of the new Hampstead Garden Suburb, with cultural programmes and discussion groups.
 Soon a school for girls was established and named the Henrietta Barnett School.

-Although the suburb was never completely developed according to Lutyens's plan (and soon became a middle class enclave rather than a mixture of classes), it did include Grade I listed St Jude's Church, as well as a clubhouse and a tea house (for non-alcoholic social focus), a Quaker meeting house, children's homes, a nursery school, and housing for old people.

-The Barnetts never had children of their own.
-They adopted Dorothy Woods, and Henrietta also served as legal guardian for her brain-damaged elder sister, Fanny.
-After Samuel died in 1913, Henrietta founded Barnett House at Oxford (1914) in his memory.
-She helped it become the university's centre for social work and social policy education.